 What are the liquid rules regarding Duty-Free?

-If you’re wanting to buy some alcohol or perfume from Duty-Free, and you’re worried about exceeding the limit, worry not more!
+If you’re wanting to buy some alcohol or perfume from Duty-Free, and you’re worried about exceeding the limit, then put your worries at ease!
 You’re allowed to exceed the 100ml rule for duty-free items.
 However, as with everything, there is a catch!
 You are not allowed to open the wine and drink during the flight as the items should remain unopened and sealed in a bag with a receipt.
 This is because it will need to go through security when you reach your destination so it has to stay sealed.

 But if you’re transferring to another flight in a different country, you will need to go through security again and they may or may not let you go through security as it might exceed their limit.
 So make sure you check the rules on liquids and duty-free if you’re taking a connecting flight.